pl453s/linux-mint-gnome/README.md

 bash script_install_1.sh # Confirm every installation and select gdm3 instead of lightdm when asked reboot
 ```
+- You should now get the GDM3 login screen, log in and re-open a terminal
 ```bash
 bash script_install_2.sh # Confirm uninstallation
 reboot